webarch-coop/ansible-role-mariadb/README.md

   #   name
   #
   # * If the password is not set a random one will be generated and saved to
-  #   ~/.my.cnf if the username matches a username in /etc/passwd
+  #   ~/.my.cnf if the username matches a username in /etc/passwd or
+  #   /root/.username.my.cnf if it doesn't
   #
   #vars:
   #  - mariadb_username: